The Story of Our River

 Layout Design

-The Clifton Libraries Water Wall is an immersive, interactive exhibit that tells the story of the Colorado River, tracing its journey from the Rocky Mountains through the Grand Valley, into neighboring states, and finally back in time to the dinosaur age—a way to tie in the vast geological history of Western Colorado.
-Installed within the children’s section of the Mesa County Library, the wall is not just a visual storyteller but an interactive experience featuring sound, levers, and buttons that allow deeper exploration of the river’s significance.
-Visitors can press buttons to hear native bird calls, pull a lever to activate LED lights that mimic water flow and highlight the region’s intricate farm irrigation systems, and push another button to illuminate the Vegas skyline, powered by the Hoover Dam.
-A water drop character and bilingual informational panels in English and Spanish enhance accessibility, with text placed under plexiglass to reinforce the interactive and technological aspects of the exhibit.
-Together, these elements communicate the importance of water conservation and highlight the many reasons we must protect our rivers.
+The Clifton Libraries Water Wall is an immersive, interactive exhibit tracing the Colorado River from the Rocky Mountains through the Grand Valley, into neighboring states, and back to the dinosaur age.
+Installed in the children's section of the Mesa County Library, visitors press buttons to hear native bird calls, pull levers to activate LEDs mimicking water flow and farm irrigation, and illuminate the Vegas skyline powered by the Hoover Dam.
+A water drop character guides the journey while bilingual panels in English and Spanish sit under plexiglass.
+Every element communicates one message: protect our rivers.

 "Working with this artist was always professional with excellent communication.
 This commission was for a very public space in the children's area of the Clifton library.
 The details went beyond the artistic work to measuring space and incorporating the artwork around interactive elements.
 It's essentially a museum exhibit.
 I love it when kids show me things they have found in TJ's art!"